shamsuzzamansadi/MyLinuxConfigFiles/Readme.md

 1. Doom Emacs
 2. Alacritty
 3. Zsh
+4. Nvim

-Those 3 are my daily tools that I need for my personal and professional works.
+Those 4 are my daily tools that I need for my personal and professional works.

 **NOTE:** The doom emacs logo came from this repository: https://github.com/jeetelongname/doom-banners